Hundreds protest outside defence factories against arms being sent to Israel

 A BAE Systems spokesperson said: “We’re horrified by the situation in Israel and Gaza and the devastating impact it’s having on civilians in the region and we hope it can be resolved as soon as possible.

-A Police Scotland spokesperson said: “We are aware of a protest outside premises in Govan Road and officers are in attendance.”
+A Police Scotland spokesperson said: “Officers were in attendance at a protest outside a premises in Govan Road, Glasgow, on Thursday, 7 December, 2023.

+“Protestors have now left the area, no arrests were made and officers left the scene shortly before 1.30pm.”

 Similar protests were held in other European countries on Thursday including France and Denmark.